 “Next, you light the fire.
 In about 36 hours you should be able to make your first draw of lime.
 You take out the ashes and drop the lime into the cooling basin.
 From then on the lime sticks and you have to trim it with a cutting bar around the edges.
 The lime sits in there like a cone.
 You trim the edges and drop it straight down.
 It has to cool six hours below the firebox before you can pull it out.
 Even at that time it will be so hot that it will be transparent.”

-The placement of a masonry lime kilns took into account the distance from the stone quarry site to the kiln processing area, and the distance from the kiln to the nearest transportation source.
+The placement of masonry lime kilns took into account the distance from the stone quarry site to the kiln processing area and the distance from the kiln to the nearest transportation source.
 These kilns also served local needs and a road paralleling the Wabash & Erie Canal connected with the site.
-These kilns also served regional markets therefore the canal accessed a long distance form of transportation—the canal and later railroads.
-In 1857 Hubbard and Harley sent lime in barrels as far as New York City via animal powered canal boats from their own dock beside these kilns.
+These kilns also served regional markets; therefore, the canal accessed a long-distance form of transportation—the canal and later railroads.
+In 1857, Hubbard and Harley sent lime in barrels as far as New York City via animal powered canal boats from their own dock beside these kilns.

-The advance of the "patented" kilns (continuous burning 11 months per year) on this site reflects these second generation Harley's desire to increase the efficiency of the human labor force as well as increase production output in a shorter amount of time.
-The three side-by-side "modern" kilns allowed the operators to stagger the firings, which would produce more lime with fewer workers and less man-hours.
+The advance of the "patented" kilns (continuous burning 11 months per year) on this site reflects these second-generation Harley's desire to increase the efficiency of the human labor force as well as increase production output in a shorter amount of time.
+The three side-by-side "modern" kilns allowed the operators to stagger the firings, which would produce more lime with fewer workers and man-hours.

-The corporation had over 100 men working at the quarry and kiln sites and another 25 year around in the woods harvesting logs.
-Later the logs were brought to the kiln site on the old Monon Railroad from land 5 miles south of Delphi because by the 1890s the local source of timber was depleted.
+The corporation had over 100 men working at the quarry and kiln sites and another 25 year-round in the woods harvesting logs.
+Later, the logs were brought to the kiln site on the old Monon Railroad from land 5 miles south of Delphi because by the 1890s the local source of timber was depleted.
 The Harley brothers owned the “Harley Switch” where logs were loaded.

 The most common byproduct of burning lime was quicklime, which was used to make plaster and mortar for building construction.
 Higher quantities of calcium carbonate in the limestone resulted in higher quality plaster and mortar material.
 Delphi's limestone was even better because it also included magnesium carbonate that made a superior spreading and drying product sought out by professional craftsmen of the time.

-The perishable nature of the processed lime necessitated a quick, reliable and protected means of transport to consumer.
-The presence of the railroad within walking distance of a number of the more efficient continuously burning kilns or the late 1800s provided Delphi with the ideal combination of high quality raw materials and transportation routes to larger markets.
-The lime kilns that were constructed to exploit this combination of transportation and natural resources led to Carroll County's economic heyday
+The perishable nature of the processed lime necessitated a quick, reliable, and protected means of transport to consumer.
+The presence of the railroad within walking distance of a number of the more efficient continuously burning kilns of the late 1800s provided Delphi with the ideal combination of high-quality raw materials and transportation routes to larger markets.
+The lime kilns that were constructed to exploit this combination of transportation and natural resources led to Carroll County's economic heyday.